SharathShankarRathakrishnan/Midterm_Project/README.md

 Project Overview
-This project implements three algorithms (Brute Force, Apriori, and FP-Growth) to find frequent itemsets and generate association rules from retail transaction data.
+This project implements three algorithms, Apriori using brute-force approach, Apriori using built-in functions and FP-Growth using built-in functions to find frequent itemsets and generate association rules from the custom retail transaction datasets.

 How to Run the Code
 Clone this repository:
 Install the necessary Python libraries:
 Run the Jupyter notebook:
-Open the midterm_project_code.ipynb notebook and follow the prompts.
+Open the Apriori_BruteForce.ipynb and Apriori_BuiltIn.ipynb notebook and follow the prompts.
 Project Structure
-midterm_project_code.ipynb: Jupyter notebook with the code implementation. requirements.txt: List of required Python libraries.
+Apriori_BruteForce.ipynb and Apriori_BuiltIn.ipynb: Jupyter notebook with the code implementation. requirements.txt: List of required Python libraries.